 On wide roads the Pelican, Puffin or Toucan crossings may be staggered, and therefore the road must be crossed in two stages, incorporating a stop on a central island.
 Each side of the crossing is deemed to be a separate crossing.

 Facilities for Deaf and Partially Sighted Pedestrians

 On some crossings an audible (bleeping) signal will be provided when the green man is displayed.
 Audible signals are not provided on staggered crossings as there could be confusion as to which crossing it referred to and could encourage a pedestrian on the wrong crossing to step into the carriageway.

 Tactile cones should be provided on all push buttons to your right when facing the carriageway.
 These cones are located on the bottom surface of the push button and have a ridged appearance.
 The tactile cones rotate when the green man is displayed and it is safe to cross.

 Require Traffic Signal Design Services?

-We would be delighted to provide you with our competitive fee proposal to provide you with our Traffic Signal Design Services, please call us on 01924 844080 or click here to complete our secure online form.
+We would be pleased to provide you with our competitive fee proposal for our Traffic Signal Design Services, please call us on 01924 844080 or click here to complete our secure online form.